Ley789/SimpleRayTracer/Readme.txt

-To test the program u can edit the Test.hs file which describes the scene.
+To test the program:

-Compile it with ghc and run the program.
+Compile Test.hs file it with ghc and run the program.
 It should create a ppm file with the rendered scene.

+Optional you can edit the Test.hs file in which the scene is described.

+At the moment only spheres are supported.